 Step 3: Relax.
 You Can Still Drink Your (Unsweetened) Coffee!

-If you can’t stomach the idea of black coffee, it’s okay to add some creamer.
-Just keep in mind that your body will have to burn through the fat in the creamer before it can get back to burning your stored fat.
+If you can’t stomach the idea of black coffee, then yes, it’s okay to add some creamer… but not too much!
+Keep in mind that your body will have to burn through the fat in the creamer before it can get back to burning your stored fat.

 Overall, the question of coffee boils down to your goals.
 If you’re on a mission to lose 50 pounds, adding cream to your morning brew could slow your progress.
 But a sweetened cup of coffee is much better than a slice of cheesecake!
 It’s all about balance.